Teko-Ikarai/Teko-Ikarai/README.md

 ---

-I am a student in middle school in China.
+I am a Wuhan No.2 Junior Middle School student in China.

 ## Repositories